NathanSnail/noita_xml_xsd/README.md

 <?xml-model href="merged.xsd" type="application/xml-xsd"?>
 ```
 \- it's parser skips it. but linking it globally is better.
-For Neovim this is how you'd configure it with nvim-lspconfig, the settings should
+In Neovim this is how you'd configure it for lemminx with nvim-lspconfig, the general
-be the same in any editor though.
+approach should be applicable to any editor though.
 ```lua
 local servers = {
 	lemminx = {